 The last module you can use is called “Knowing the Story and Bible Confidence”.
-Six sessions aim to equip and inspire us in loving the Bible – seeing our story in the context of God’s big story, dealing with some tricky questions, and being given lots of handy ways into being confident with listening to God through Scripture.
+Six sessions aim to equip and inspire us in loving the Bible – seeing our story in the context of God’s big story, dealing with some tricky questions, and being given lots of handy ways into being confident with listening to God through scripture.

 Who is it for?

-It aims to be flexible, and so suitable for many people.
+It aims to be flexible, and therfore suitable for many people.
 It’s the next step on from a basic foundation, but it has lots of extra options to stretch those who want to dig deeper.

 It’s about being transformed – and so may be helpful for lots of people at different stages of their Christian journey.